We are currently working on a new version of the documentation.

 Create a storage adapter

-vs3 requires an adapter to interact with the storage.
+To interact with the storage provider you need to create an adapter.
 See Adapters for a full list of supported adapters.

 server/storage/server.ts